elastic/xk6-output-elasticsearch/README.md

 ./k6 run ./examples/script.js -o output-elasticsearch
 ```

-The metrics are stored in the index `k6-metrics` which will be automatically created by this extension.
+The metrics are stored in the index `k6-metrics` by default which will be automatically created by this extension.
 See the [mapping](pkg/esoutput/mapping.json) for details.
+The index name can be customized with the environment variable `K6_ELASTICSEARCH_INDEX_NAME`.

 ## Docker Compose